jennybell/bank-tech-test/README.md

          rspec

+- The unit tests appear in the statement_spec.rb and account_spec.rb files
-- The feature test runs from the assessment criteria spec file, to test whether the desired output comes from the integration of the two classes.
+- The feature test runs from the assessment_criteria.rb file, to test whether the desired output comes from the integration of the two classes.

 ## User Stories